Venomous zebra cobra loose on North Carolina streets

 The zebra cobra originates from central Namibia and Angola, according to the African Snake Bite Institute.

-The black and brown nocturnal snake is identified by its light, vertical stripes and can grow up to 4 or 5 feet in length.
+The black-and-brown nocturnal snake is identified by its light, vertical stripes and can grow up to 5 feet.

 The institute noted that, while the snake is usually "shy" and normally chooses flight over fight, it is quick to bite and its venom is cytotoxic and could cause tissue damage.